How to Play - Xiangqi - Shogi - Shatranj

 unusual chess set like this could only come about from a serious devotee

-teenage years – back in 1971.
-Much later, in 2004, I began sourcing
+years – back in 1971.
+Much later, in 2004, I began sourcing unusual

-of otherwise unavailable sets.
+otherwise unavailable sets.
 I enhanced my own collection,while offering

 some items for sale on eBay and on my website, AncientChess.com.